angelneychev/Dalmatian/README.md

 - Can change and Delete information
 - Search Dogs and Kennel, Breeder
 - Can't  Delete information
-- Report for Dog, Kennel, Breeder, Owner, Health information, Breeding information, Birth Certificate, Confirmation Of Mating
+- Report for Dog, Kennel, Breeder, Owner, Health information, Breeding information, Birth Certificate, Confirmation Of Mating, Owner to Dog, Breeder to Dog

 ### Used Technologies:
 - .NET Core 3.1